-- May ask the individual to provide 2 forms of identification - May contact the individual via phone to confirm the request was made - Will respond without delay and within 1 month of receipt of the request - · Will provide the information free of charge - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
-We will inform the individual of this within 1 month, and explain why the extension is necessary
+- May ask the individual to provide 2 forms of identification. - May contact the individual via phone to confirm the request was made. - Will respond without delay and within 1 month of receipt of the request (or receipt of the additional information needed to confirm identity, where relevant). - Will provide the information free of charge.